KevGildea/KevGildea.github.io/_pages/about.md

 title: "About"
 ---

-Currently, my research interests lie in a nexus between the fields of computer vision, multibody physics, & vulnerable road user safety.
+Currently, my research interests are biomechanics, and vulnerable road user safety, with the application of computer vision, machine learning, and multibody physics methods.

 **Positions:**